nicfel/Mascot-Tutorial/README.md

 </figure>

 ### Specify the priors and set dimensions (Priors)
 Now, we need to set the priors as well as the dimensions of the effective population sizes and the migration rates.
 For this example we have sequences from Hong Kong, New Zealand and, New York .
-Overall we have three different locations, meaning that we need an effective popualtions size for each of these locations.
+Overall we have three different locations, meaning that we need an effective population size for each of these locations.
 You can set the dimension of the effective population size by pressing the _initial_ button.
 A window will then appear where you can set the dimension to 3.
 Next, we can change the prior to a Log Normal prior with M=0 and S=1.
-Since we have only a few sample per location, meaning little information about the different effective population sizes, we will need an informative prior.
+Since we have only a few samples per location, meaning little information about the different effective population sizes, we will need an informative prior.

 <figure>